-Key strengths Key risk A global premium automotive manufacturer with market share of about 20% in the premium segment, highly recognized brands, and geographically well-diversified sales.
-Large exposure to China (approximately 33% of cars sold in the first nine months of 2023), a region where dynamics will challenge volume growth and pricing over 2024-2025, in our view.
-Leading share of battery electric vehicle sales globally, rapidly rising to 15% in 2023.
-High and relatively inflexible research and development and capital expenditure of 10.0%- 12.0% of sales in 2013-2025 for electrification and digital vehicle technology, even in times of weaker demand, which could result in volatile earnings and free operating cash flow.
-Very strong balance sheet, which will be maintained in 2023-2025 (€8.2 billion in adjusted net cash on June 30, 2023), supported by a conservative financial policy and strong liquidity.
-Some regional mismatch between production and sales regions causing exposure to trade turbulence, but the gap is declining following the localization of some market hitters in China.
-Well-established captive finance operations support vehicle sales and leasing, particularly in the U.S. and Europe, characterized by strong asset quality and conservative residual value exposure management.
+Ke y strengths Key risk A global premium automotive manufacturer with market share of about 20% in the premium segment, highly recognized brands, and geographically well-diversified sales.
+Large exposure to China (approximately 33% of call in the first nine months of 2023), a region dynamics will challenge volume growth and pricin 2024-2025, in our view. where Leading share of battery electric vehicle sales globally, rapidly rising to 15% in 2023.
+High and relatively inflexible research and develop and capital expenditure of 10.0%-12.0% of sales in 2025 for electrification and digital vehicle techn even in times of weaker demand, which could re- volatile earnings and free operating cash flow.
+2013- ology, Very strong balance sheet, which will be maintained in 2023-2025 (€8.2 billion in adjusted net cash on June 30, 2023), supported by a conservative financial policy and strong liquidity.
+Some regional mismatch between production and regions causing exposure to trade turbulence, bi gap is declining following the localization of some n hitters in China. ut the Well-established captive finance operations support vehicle sales and leasing, particularly in the U.S. and Europe, characterized by strong asset quality and conservative residual value exposure management.